 Baby Safety and Security

-During your stay at our Family Birth Center, your baby's safety is top priority.
+During your stay at our Family Birth Centers, your baby's safety is top priority.
 The arrival of your new baby is both exciting and exhausting.
 We want to make sure you and your baby have a safe and comfortable hospital stay.
 Our nursing staff is here to help you.

-Staff Working in the Family Birth Center
+Staff Working in the Family Birth Centers

 Become familiar with the staff working in the Family Birth Center.
 A nurse will be assigned to care for you and your baby.
 The nurses will come in and introduce themselves to you when they come on shift.

 All Family Birth Center staff members wear easily recognizable photo identification badges.
 We ask that you DO NOT give your baby to anyone unless you know who they are, or they have an ID badge that displays their photo.

 You have the right to question ANYONE who comes into your room.
 If you are unsure of anyone who comes in your room or asks about your baby, even if he or she is wearing a hospital uniform or has an apparent reason for being there, press your call light to check with your nurse.